mattclarke/advent_of_code_24/README.md

 This was a bit of a fluke, it only works because each node has the same number of connections and the most number of connections is one less than the total number of connections.

 A more general solution is create sets for each node and look for repetitions of sets.
 If there is a repetition of a set equal to the length of the set minus one, then that is a group where all are connected to each other.
 Just need to find the biggest group.

+There is also the Bron-Kerbosch algorithm for finding "cliques".
+See the code for an example.